Academic Status Policy

 A student may be suspended if they are on academic probation and fail to achieve a 2.0 for the current semester at the University.
 Once suspended, the student will be denied continued registration, administratively withdrawn from all classes they may have registered for in a future term, and will not be eligible for readmission for at least one semester (fall and spring), not including summer session.

-A student who has been academically suspended and would like to reapply for admission must meet with an academic advisor prior to submitting an application for admission and submit a letter of appeal to the Office of Admissions in addition to the application for admission.
+A student who has been academically suspended and would like to reapply for admission must submit a letter of appeal to the Office of Admissions in addition to the application for admission.
 Reinstatement to UH West O‘ahu is not automatic and must be approved by the Director for Enrollment Management.
+Upon acceptance, the student is encouraged to meet with an academic advisor.

 A student suspended at the end of the spring semester may enroll in the upcoming summer session.
 If the student raises their cumulative or overall GPA up to 2.0 after attending the summer session at UH West O‘ahu, the suspension period may be waived by the Vice Chancellor for Student Affairs.